 Whoever visits this natural area immediately realises the diversity of the landscape compared to the rest of the surrounding plain.
 In fact, this area has not suffered the transformation that has characterised all of the Pistoia plain since the ‘70s.

 Preserved by man’s strong intervention, today it hides an important naturalistic testimony.
 The mirrors of water and mainly the lakes of Zela and Bigiana are an excellent habitat for numerous species of birds; some make nests, some come to hunt, and many flocks rest here during their travels.
 Storks, herons, egrets, stilt-birds, marsh falcons all populate the Querciola.
 Access to the area must be allowed by the Environment Office of the Council of Quarrata.

 We recommend you wear suitable clothes for the season (in any case always long trousers) and comfortable, closed walking shoes.
-Do not forget your binoculars and camera, remembering that the use of the flash is strictly prohibited in order to not disturb the animals.
+Do not forget your binoculars and camera, remembering that the use of the flash is strictly forbidden in order not to disturb the animals.